minitest/minitest-focus/README.txt

 Allows you to focus on a few tests with ease without having to use command-line arguments.
 Good for tools like guard that don't have enough brains to understand test output.
-Cf. ZenTest's autotest (an example of a test runner with strong testing logic).
+Cf. minitest-autotest (an example of a test runner with strong testing logic).

 Inspired by https://github.com/seattlerb/minitest/issues/213